dylantonthat/NBAPlayerStatisticsEngine/README.md

 # NBA Player Statistics Engine

-This desktop app allows the user to input an NBA player's name, an the engine will return his picture and his career per-game statistics.
+This desktop app allows the user to input an NBA player's name, and the engine will return his picture and his career per-game statistics.

 ## Installation